-Accurate navigation is all the more imperative in winter.
+Accurate navigation in winter is all the more imperative.

 Good navigators know where they are at all times, and can follow their progress on a map.
 This is so important in winter conditions, when icy snow slopes and corniced edges can increase the hazards you face.

 The essential tools for winter navigation are the map and compass, an altimeter can be useful too, (more of which later).